annapaganetty/masterarbeit/MA-Dokument/_extensions/ams/typst-template.typ

 #let middle-size = 16pt
 #let large-size = 25pt

+#set text(lang: "de")
 // This function gets your whole document as its `body` and formats
 // it as an article in the style of the American Mathematical Society.
 #let ams-article(
-  title: "Paper title",
+  title: "",
   paper-size: "a4",
   body,
 ) = {

   // Set the body font.
 AMS uses the LaTeX font.
   // set text(size: normal-size,font: "Arial")

-  set text(weight: "light", size: 11pt,font: "New Computer Modern",lang: "de")
+  set text(weight: "light", size: 11pt,font: "New Computer Modern",lang: "ger")
   // Configure the page.
   set page(
     paper: paper-size,